AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 **2. Camera Direction**

 Next we have a camera front position which is where the camera is pointing.
-For now we let the camera point

 `glm::vec3 cameraFront = glm::vec3(0.0f, 0.0f, -1.0f);`